adcimon/cheatsheets/http/README.md

 ### Content-Disposition

-`Content-Disposition` describes what the recipient should do with the content: should it be displayed inline in the browser, or downloaded as an attachment and saved as a file.
+`Content-Disposition` describes what the recipient should do with the content, should it be displayed inline in the browser, or downloaded as an attachment and saved as a file.

 ```
 Content-Disposition: [attachment|inline]; filename="[filename]"